Repurposed TV Cabinet Gets A New Life.

 If your cabinet doesn’t have drawers, you can easily add baskets or storage containers to hold your delicate lingerie.

 I decided to leave the original back on my cabinet.
-It has a cord access, the three horizontal holes you see in the back.
+It has cord access; you can see the three horizontal holes in the back.
 You may prefer to replace your backing with a single sheet of lightweight plywood.

-The Jewelry Cabinet and/or Lingerie Cabinet is conveniently located in our master bathroom.
+The jewelry and/or lingerie cabinet are conveniently located in our master bathroom.
 It is beside the laundry and across from the master closet, which makes getting dressed a simple process.

 In addition, storing freshly laundered items back where they belong is only a step away.

-When I was planning my master bathroom, the TV Cabinet was factored into the design.
+When I planned my master bathroom, the TV Cabinet was factored into the design.

 At first, I thought it would be a linen cabinet, but once in the farmhouse, I decided it needed a particular purpose, and it worked great for all my special items.